Hyundai i30 review - MPG, CO2 and running costs

 There’s no dedicated i30 eco model, but all versions should return decent fuel economy

-Next best is the 1.0-litre turbo petrol.
-It’s our pick of the range, feeling sprightly and agile, while also returning a decent 56.5mpg.
-It’ll emit 115g/km of CO2 and escapes the three per cent Benefit in Kind diesel tax surcharge if you’re a company car driver.
+Next best is the 118bhp 1.0-litre turbo petrol.
+It’s our pick of the range, feeling sprightly enough and agile, while also returning a decent 52mpg and emitting 121g/km of CO2.
+The diesel engine will cost more than the petrol if you’re a company-car driver, due to a higher rate of BiK tax.

-The 1.4-litre turbo petrol is the least economical of the standard i30 models, emitting 124g/km of CO2 while returning 52.3mpg.
-The DCT auto doesn’t affect these numbers all that much, though, returning 51.4mpg and 125g/km of CO2.
+The 1.5-litre turbo petrol is the least economical of the standard i30 models, emitting 143g/km of CO2 while returning 44.8mpg.

 All cars come with Hyundai’s stop-start technology, which shuts off the engine in traffic.
-Unfortunately, there’s no super-frugal eco model like Volkswagen has managed with the Golf BlueMotion.
-If you want a hybrid or electric Hyundai, you'll need to look towards the excellent Ioniq family car.
+The Korean brand has also introduced mild-hybrid assistance to the petrol engines, which stores energy in a small battery to ever-so-slightly boost fuel efficiency.
+If you want a full hybrid or electric Hyundai, you'll need to look towards the excellent Ioniq family car or Kona SUV.

 In this review